comob-project/snn-sound-localization/paper/sections/delays/Delays.md

   - [](../research/Learning_delays.ipynb), [](../research/Learning_delays_major_edit2.ipynb), [](../research/Solving_problem_with_delay_learning.ipynb)
 ```

 This section introduces a simple method to solve the sound localization problem with only learnable delays.
+Additionally, it discusses a method that learns both weights and delays, introduced in {cite:p}`HHM2023`.

 ### Introduction